SimonaGra/Monte_Carlo_Simulation/README.md

 By pressing the 'RunSimulation' button, the user can change the number of simulations and distributions inside the user form.

-After pressing the 'GO' button, please keep in mind that it will take some time to run 1000 simulations inside excel.
+After pressing the 'GO' button, please keep in mind that it will take some time to run 1000 simulations inside excel (around 10 min).

 So make sure to have a clean cup somewhere around you, or even better - go clean a cup and make yourself a cup of coffee!